Graduate Students

 Postdocs

-The AOCL works broadly at the intersection of control, optimization, and computing.
-We apply control, optimization, game-theory and machine learning to solve problems in energy, manufacturing, robotics, and aerospace.
-We are hosted within the Departments of Mechanical and Electrical & Computer Engineering on UBCs Point Grey campus on the unceded lands of the xʷməθkʷəy̓əm (Musqueam) people, surrounded by forest, ocean and mountains.
+The successful candidate will be part of the Drone Transport Initiative and the Algorithms, Optimization, and Control Lab in the Department of Mechanical Engineering.
+We are located on UBCs Point Grey campus on the unceded lands of the xʷməθkʷəy̓əm (Musqueam) people, surrounded by forest, ocean and mountains.
 Vancouver is consistently ranked as one of the most diverse cities in Canada, and one of the most livable cities in the world.
-UBC offers a friendly and stimulating environment and the opportunity to become an expert in control, optimization, and computing while solving meaningful engineering problems.

 Qualifications